 Explain briefly the market demand for a solution: The market demand for RYD is driven by broader cultural and technological shifts.
 As urban areas become more densely populated and valued in terms of their cultural and relational aspects, parking and transportation options are challenged to keep up with changing demand.
 Construction cost and future of autonomous vehicles suggest that building more parking garages is not the answer.
 Think of all the better uses we would have for real estate if parking was not the obstacle.
 Other first and last mile solutions are not cost effective.
 Additionally, parking challenges faced by employees and visitors alike, cause wasted time, ineffective use of resources, and a drain on economic vitality.
 RYD, LLC sees these obstacles as opportunities and is positioned to offer RYD to other communities outside of Vancouver through a franchise model for the greater good.

-What resources will your organization commit to this project?
+What resources will you commit to a demonstration or pilot project?
 Thus far, RYD, LLC and private investors have committed all of the funds to create and launch RYD Vancouver 501c3 and RYD, LLC in an amount in excess of $200,000.
 The City of Vancouver has committed staff time to supporting the network and cultivating opportunities to accelerate the RYD solution.

 Equitable Transit on the East Side